 Patching the leaks: A retailer’s journey to increased conversions

-Take this recent example from our NielsenIQ Omnishopper data of a large nationwide retailer.
-It had started seeing its share of converted shoppers in the laundry detergent category slip over the previous 13 weeks.
+According to NielsenIQ Omnishopper data, a large nationwide retailer recently started seeing its share of converted shoppers in the laundry detergent category slip over the previous 13 weeks.
 Compared with other categories, such as toothpaste or toilet paper, its laundry detergent conversion rate is usually lower, but it’s declined over time.
 In addition, the retailer’s leakage rate had increased compared with the previous year—meaning the people who bought laundry detergent at their store were spending more of their total laundry detergent dollars with competitors.

 Looking at where the leaked dollars occurred also resulted in a surprise learning.
 While many of the other household categories were primarily competing with Amazon or club stores, the largest source of leaked laundry detergent sales went to a national dollar store chain.